yext/search-core/docs/answers-core.filterautocompleteresponse.sections.md

 ## Remarks

-This property will only be defined if sectioned is true.
+This array will only be populated if sectioned is true.